jsaalfrank/Madagscar/README.md

 All bioinformatical steps, that have been conducted will be noted down in here:

-* 00\_Files.md, 01_Background.md
-* Notebooks
-* Analysis directories
-* ANALYSIS FLOWCHART (todo)
-* For publication, an as-short-as-possible but complete step by step guide to reproduce the results.
+* in _01_Background.md_ contextual background as well our objectives are described
+* in _00_Files.md_ input files are described
+* in _02_Scrips.md_ all bioinformatic scipts will be descriped
+* this _analysis flowchart_ can serve as a  the step-by-step guite to reproduce our findings:

 ### 00_Files.md